Local elastic properties of polystyrene nanocomposites increase significantly due to non-affine deformations

-The important property of a nanocomposite is the inhomogeneity of its constituents at a microscopic length scale.
+An important property of a polymer nanocomposite is the inhomogeneity of its constituents at a microscopic length scale.
 The effect becomes especially significant for a polymer matrix since its constituent monomers have a much larger size than the individual atoms.
 Moreover, since polymers surrounding an embedded nanoparticle are often found in a glassy state, monomers' disorder of positions and orientations makes the polymer matrix even more inhomogeneous.

-The presence of the disorder leads to the so-called non-affine deformations under homogeneous external load.
-These deformations could not be described by a combination of local stretches or shears.
+The presence of disorder leads to the so-called non-affine deformations under homogeneous external load, which could not be described by a combination of local stretches or shears.
 Non-affine deformations play a crucial role in macroscopic elasticity properties and were observed in many disordered solids; examples include metallic glasses~\cite{Jana-2019}, polymer hydrogels~\cite{Wen-2012}, supercooled liquids~\cite{Del-2008}, silica glass~\cite{Leonforte-2006}.
-It was reported that the classical elasticity description breaks down below a length scale of tens of molecular sizes in Lennard-Jones glass~\cite{Leonforte-2005}.
-Disorder in the polymer matrix also affects the influence of nanoparticles on the macroscopic elastic properties.
-It was particularly demonstrated recently that nanoparticles in the strongly disordered medium have a more significant influence on the macroscopic elastic properties than nanoparticles in an ordered matrix~\cite{Conyuh-2019}.
+In the case of Lennard-Jones glass it was shown that the classical elasticity theory description fails below a length scale of tens of molecular sizes~\cite{Leonforte-2005}.
+Disorder in the polymer matrix is also expected to affect the influence of nanoparticles on the macroscopic elastic properties of the nanocomposite.
+It was particularly demonstrated recently that nanoparticles in a strongly disordered medium have a stronger impact on the macroscopic elastic properties than nanoparticles in an ordered matrix~\cite{Conyuh-2019}.